BRAY

 "Malcolm has worked and worked and worked for many years, and his recent paintings, in my opinion, are not only his best but are better than many and most paintings that I see around me.
 I don't say this lightly and I wouldn't have said this so strongly a few years ago - I always liked Malcolm's work, and appreciated his direction and the struggle that was his art.
 But part of going down the rabbit hole is knowing and trusting that there are riches to be found if one keeps going, and Malcolm has hit gold of late."

-Malcolm Bray was born in 1958 in Hull, England and immigrated to the United States in May 1984.
-He became a citizen of the United States in June 2005 and is currently a resident of Hunterdon County, New Jersey.
+Malcolm Bray was born 1958 in Kingston upon Hull, England and immigrated to the United States in May 1984.

 In 1991, Bray moved to the historic Spoke Works building in Lambertville, NJ.
-This 19th century warehouse accommodated both his import business and art studio.
-Bray purchased the 10,000 sq. ft. building in 1994.
+This 19th century warehouse accommodated both his import business and studio.
 Between 1994 and 2002 the Spoke works became an exciting venue for numerous art exhibitions with an emphasis for figurative and abstract subject matter.
 Whittled down to approximately 10 artists, Bray identified this core of indifference as New Eclectic.

 The last shows for New Eclectic fell into the lap of MCS Gallery, Easton, Pennsylvania in 2003 and West Chester University, Pennsylvania in 2004.
 By the spring of 2004, Bray sold his import business to concentrate on his art career full-time, exactly thirty years after his arrival to the United States.

 The painters of the New York School are the inspiration and cornerstone for Bray.
 Represented by Cheryl Hazan in New York and both Burnt Mills Gallery and Ruth Morpeth Gallery in New Jersey, Bray undertook the task of painting fervently.
-This new body of work caught the attention of Spanierman Gallery at 58th street and Park Avenue adjacent to the trappings of The Four Season's Hotel which literally backed into Spanierman's window displays.
+This new body of work caught the attention of Spanierman Gallery at 58th street and Park Avenue.
 In the summer of 2011, three of Bray's larger paintings are included in a group show at Spanierman 'Fifteen Modern and Contemporary Artists'